s-alad/toofake/README.md

 ### https://toofake.vercel.app/

 ---
-## posting and logging in should be fixed!
+## current status: on life support, unsure if viewing / logging in still works
 ---

 - commenting does not refresh the comments; you have to manually refresh